Dental Implants in Hermitage, PA

 One concern people have with the idea of dentures is the prospect of embarrassing accidents when a denture drops or slips out of place.
 Dental adhesives are somewhat effective, but they can’t come close to the effectiveness of dental implants, which are permanently placed in your jaw then secured to your denture.

-All-on-4 dentures use four or more implants strategically placed along the jaw line.
-Your denture will be made with snaps that attach securely to the denture.
+All-on-4 dentures use four or more implants strategically placed along the jawline.
+Your denture, made with snaps, attaches securely to the denture.
 Imagine never having to worry about the embarrassment of a runaway denture again!

 We’re with You from Start to Finish

-At Thomas Family Dentistry, we’re pleased to do all our implant placement right here in our Hermitage dental office.
+At Thomas Family Dentistry, we’re pleased to do all our implant placement right here in our Hermitage, PA dental office.

 Dr. Noelle Peters has received additional training in the placement of dental implants and will handle your entire procedure, from placement of the implant to placement of your final restoration.
 You don’t have to run from one specialist to another, and all your work will be handled by a qualified team of friendly professionals you know and trust.

-If you’ve wondered about dental implants and whether or not they’re right for you, please give our office a call.
+If you’ve wondered about dental implants in Hermitage, PA and whether or not they’re right for you, please give our office a call.
 We will be happy to arrange a convenient consultation with Dr. Peters to discuss implants as well as our other tooth replacement options.